karla-descartes/test-tutorials/env_setup.rst

  >>> pip install -U pip
  >>> pip install descarteslabs
  >>> source deactivate
- >>> new_mexico = dl.places.find('north-america_united-states_new-mexico')
- >>> new_mexico_shape = new_mexico[0]['slug']
- >>> features = dl.metadata.search("landsat:LC08:PRE:TOAR",start_time='2016-03-01',end_time='2016-06-30', cloud_fraction=.15, place=new_mexico_shape)
- >>> ids = [f['id'] for f in features['features']]
- >>> print("There are {} images over New Mexico that are 15% or less cloudy from March to June in 2016".format(len(ids))) There are 93 images over New Mexico that are 15% or less cloudy from March to June in 2016

-The ``-c`` denotes a channel, or repository from which to pull compatible package denpendencies. ``conda-forge`` is widely used and reliable channel for installations. ``-n`` specifies the name of the virtual environment.
-Lastly, we are able to set the Python version of the environment.

-# To add additional packages to our clean environment, we activate it from anywhere.
-Once activated, we can begin installing packages via conda and pip alike.
+To add additional packages to our clean environment, we activate it from anywhere as seen on the second line above.
+You can confirm you are referencing the isolated environment by running ``which python``.
+It should not be pointing at your main Python installation, but rather the conda environment of interest.
+Once activated, we can begin installing packages via ``conda`` and ``pip``.
+It is good idea to update ``pip`` before using it to install modules in the clean environment, as done on line 5.
+After you've finished installing packages, you can deactivate the environment.
+You are ready to use this environment for your first Descartes Labs project.

-# The following command should reference our isolated environment
- which python

-# We can use conda to install common packages and their dependencies like so

-# We can use pip to install packages not available via conda
-# It is good to update pip first

- pip install descarteslabs

- # Deactivate the environment

 ***************
 virtualenv